Irish citizenship and passports for children born abroad

 This page outlines how to get Irish citizenship for children who were born abroad and have an Irish parent.
 It also covers how to apply for an Irish passport for children born abroad.

 If you (or the other parent of your child) are an Irish citizen who was born in Ireland, then your child is automatically an Irish citizen – no matter where they are born.
 This means that you can apply for an Irish passport for your child.

-If neither you nor your child’s other parent were born in Ireland, but one of you is an Irish citizen, your child can get Irish citizenship, but you must register your child’s birth in the Foreign Birth Register.
+If you or your child’s other parent were not born in Ireland, but one of you is an Irish citizen, your child can get Irish citizenship, but you must register your child’s birth in the Foreign Birth Register.
 Your child can apply for an Irish passport once they are registered in the Foreign Birth Register.

 Children adopted abroad

 Adopted children have the same rights as your biological children as long as the adoption is recognised under Irish law.